ruscmi/LemonenLang/README.md

 # LemonLang
-Lemon - C++ interpreter for newbies coders
+Lemon - interpreter on C++ for newbies coders